This post may contain affiliate links. Please read our disclosure policy.

 • In a blender, place the eggs, milk, vanilla extract, all purpose flour, granulated sugar, and butter in a blender and blend until smooth and creamy.
 This will take about 30-60 seconds.

-• Open the oven door and place 3 tablespoon of butter in the cast iron skillet and let it melt for another 2 minutes.
+• Open the oven door and place 3 tbsp of butter in the cast iron skillet and let it melt for another 2 minutes.

 • Pour the dutch baby pancake mixture in the hot skillet, without mixing it and place it back in the oven to bake for 18 minutes.
 The edges will rice and be golden brown.